ColdMacaroni/ColdMacaroni/README.md

 I'm Sofía and I enjoy programming and similar things.
 Currently studying software engineering.

+Most of my projects will be going up on my codeberg from now on: https://codeberg.org/babalark

 ## My stuff

 I usually do all my programming on linux using neovim :^)